How to avoid travel chaos on road and rail this Christmas and New Year

 Sunday 29 December

-Cancellations due to staff shortage on Great Western Railway and Northern are likely.
+Cancellations due to staff shortage on Northern are likely, with rail-replacement buses on many routes in northwest England.

 31 December